jiaaro/pydub/API.markdown

 ### AudioSegment(…).append()

-Returns a new `AudioSegment`, created by appending another `AudioSegment` to this one – Optionally using a crossfade. `.append()` is used internally when adding `AudioSegment` objects together.
+Returns a new `AudioSegment`, created by appending another `AudioSegment` to this one (i.e., adding it to the end), Optionally using a crossfade. `AudioSegment(…).append()` is used internally when adding `AudioSegment` objects together with the `+` operator.

 By default a 100ms (0.1 second) crossfade is used to eliminate pops and crackles.

 ```python
 from pydub import AudioSegment